4 Ways to Backup C Drive in Windows 10 [Step-by-Step Guide]

 4. Press Start Backup to backup C drive and other system partitions easily and safely.

 5. Click Finish to complete the process for system backup Windows 10.
 Then you will get a Windows 10 image backup file on the destination.

 Now please create a WinPE bootable media.
 If the Windows 10 computer refuses to boot, you could use the bootable media to boot up the Windows 10 computer, and then restore Windows 10 system files with the system image file created before.
 There is no need to reinstall Windows operating system, and everything will be fixed.

-★ More efficient way to backup C drive in Windows 10
+Learn how to backup C drive in Windows 10 as follows: